 Step 10 – Display and Enjoy

-These DIY Collage Photo Frames make fabulous gifts!
+This DIY Photo Frame makes a fabulous gifts!
 But if your children want to keep their work to admire, hang their collages in their bedrooms.
 They can switch out the photos anytime they want.

 Pin it for Later